 She searched the body carefully, cleaned it, spelled it with wards, and sealed it in what was supposed be his eternal tomb.
 She used a backhoe to bury him under the Great Ash, below the subsoil where nothing lived.

 By charm or chance, she overlooked the spore he had hidden in his ear.

-At this depth, cement didn’t freeze and thaw, but water goes where it likes, dissolving minerals and wearing down stone.
-It took a few years for the first crack to fissure his cement tomb.
-White, hairlike shoots meandered towards this chink.
-Inside, nutrients dwindled, so the Entity grew out, forcing the concrete aside thread by thread, emerging over weeks and months, a mass of tangled root hairs that only knew ‘up.’
+At this depth, the ground didn't freeze but water went where it liked, dissolving minerals, and wearing down stone.
+It took years for the first crack to split his cement prison.
+Greedy, hair-like shoots converged on this weak point, forcing the concrete aside thread by thread.
+The Entity emerged over weeks and months, an expanding mass of unnatural shoots that only knew up.

 YOU ARE READING

 *Watty Winner* & *Featured Story* WITCHES - NECROMANCERS - INAPPROPRIATE TABLE MANNERS.
 The three-hundred-year-old town of Loon Lake looks calm as a pond, but below the surface, clans of witches and wizards clash like hungry sharks.
 First-year stude...